JuliaDynamics/NetworkDynamics.jl/docs/src/injector_nodes.md

                     ┗━━━━━━━━━━━━━━━━━━┛
 ```

-While not strictly necessary, it can be useful from a performance standpoint to split up those kind of vertex models in to "clusters", meaning we have a hub vertex and several injector vertices connecting them.
+While not strictly necessary, splitting these vertex models into "clusters" can improve performance and code organization.
+A cluster consists of a hub vertex and several injector vertices that connect to it.
+This approach can be particularly beneficial because:
+- NetworkDynamics performs best when there are many identical components.
+Splitting components into smaller parts makes it more likely to have repeated, identical components.
+- The model structure matches the physical modularity of the system.
+- For ModelingToolkit models, large monolithic components can lead to higher compilation and symbolic simplification times compared to multiple smaller models.
-Notably, the "injector" models have a flipped input-output scheme, i.e. they take the potential of the hub as an direct input while outputting a flow.
+Notably, injector models have a flipped input-output scheme compared to normal vertices: they take the hub's potential as a direct input and output a flow.
 ```asciiart
                 Hub    Loopback  Satelites
               ╭──────╮╭────────╮╭──────────╮